Associational Whistleblower Retaliation

 Associational discrimination occurs when an employer discriminates or retaliates against an employee based on the employee’s association or affiliation with another employee who engaged in or who the employer believes engaged in protected activity.
 Perez v.
 Lloyd Industries, Inc., 399 F. Supp.
 3d 308, 319 (E.D.
 Pa.
 2019) (citing Reich v.
 Cambridgeport Air Sys., Inc., 26 F.3d 1187, 1189 (1st Cir.
 1994)).
 This well-established doctrine in Title VII jurisprudence has been applied in whistleblower retaliation cases and the text of some whistleblower protection laws expressly prohibit associational retaliation.
 See, e.g., Occupational Safety and Health Act of 1970, § 11(c), 29 U.S.C. § 660(c).

 An employee need not have associated with someone who actually engaged in protected activity while also an employee to have a valid claim for associational discrimination.
 Perez, 399 F. Supp.
 3d at 319.
 For example, in Perez v.
 Lloyd Industries, Inc., the court held that an employer engaged in associational discrimination where the plaintiff employees associated with an ex-employee who engaged in protected activity after the end of his employment.
 Id.
-Because the employer wrongly believed that the ex-employee engaged in protected activity while he was still employed, the plaintiffs stated a claim for associational discrimination.
+Because the employer wrongly believed that the former employee engaged in protected activity while he was still employed, the plaintiffs stated a claim for associational discrimination.
 Id. at 319-20.
 Therefore, a plaintiff may have a claim for associational discrimination where her employer discriminated against her because of her connection with someone the employer believes engaged in protected activity while still an employee – regardless of whether the employer’s suspicion is mistaken.

 Whistleblower Retaliation Lawyers